-- Clinical & Translational Research Center (CTRC).
-The primary purpose of the CTRC is to support clinical and translational research projects within the institution and SCTR affiliate members as well as pilot studies that may lead to future NIH or other sources of peer-reviewed clinical/translational research grant support.
-The specialized staff of the CTRC consist of research nurses, laboratory personnel, nutritionists, IT specialists, and professional/administrative personnel.
-A core laboratory, fully-equipped outpatient clinic, dental suite, and imaging suite comprise the highly-technical physical facilities that are on hand to support your research. https://sctr.musc.edu/index.php/programs/clinical-a-translational-research-center - Biostatistics Consultation through the SCTR Biostatistics & Epidemiology Program.
+Research Nexus Center.
+The primary purpose of the Research Nexus is to support clinical and translational research projects within the institution and SCTR affiliate members as well as pilot studies that may lead to future NIH or other sources of peerreviewed clinical/translational research grant support.
+The specialized staff of Nexus consist of research nurses, laboratory personnel, nutritionists, IT specialists, and professional/administrative personnel.
+A core laboratory, fully-equipped outpatient clinic, dental suite, and imaging suite comprise the highly-technical physical facilities that are on hand to support your research.

+http://academicdepartments.musc.edu/sctr/nexus/services/research_facilities.html

+- Biostatistics Consultation through the SCTR Biostatistics & Epidemiology Program.
 Services offered are: - Biostatistical Education: Consultation and assistance in understanding one or more biostatistical concepts - Methodology/Study Design: Guidance with selecting an appropriate study design or developing a statistical analysis plan - Power Analysis / Sample Size Calculation: Assistance with determining the statistical power or sample size required for a proposed study - Data Analysis: Assistance with analyzing data collected for a research study - Other: (e.g. help with presentations, manuscripts, etc.)